 (2) The duties of the coordinator are indicated below:

-a) Acting as academic advisor for the students enrolled in the double major program,
+a) Acting as an academic advisor for the students enrolled in the double major program,

 b) Keeping in touch and cooperating with the students’ academic advisors in their major programs in order to enable the enable the double major program to serve its purpose.

 ARTICLE 17 – (1) The principles and procedures concerning the implementation of this directive in the double major programs conducted in Northern Cyprus Campus are determined by the University Senate.